democratic-csi/democratic-csi/docs/storage-class-parameters.md

   # Note that AppConsistent snapshots require a working Synology Storage Console.
 Otherwise both values will have
   # equivalent behavior.
   consistency: AppConsistent # Or CrashConsistent
+  lunSnapshotTemplate: |
+    # This inline yaml object will be passed to the Synology API when creating the snapshot.
+Use this for custom
+    # options.
+    is_locked: true
 ...
 ```